Niche market: what it is and how to find the right one

 Key advantages include:

-• Clear positioning: Your value proposition resonates strongly with specific customers
+- Clear positioning: resonating strongly with specific customers through your value proposition

-• Better feedback: Direct customer relationships improve products and services faster
+- Better feedback: improving products and services faster through direct customer relationships

 Main disadvantages include:

-• Higher costs: Missing economies of scale increases per-unit expenses, which can contribute to financial strain; one study found that 15% of microbusinesses have ceased trading because of debt, more than double the rate of larger businesses.
+- Higher costs: you miss economies of scale, which increases per-unit expenses.
+One study found that 15% of microbusinesses have ceased trading because of debt, more than double the rate of larger businesses

-• Greater vulnerability: Bad reviews and market changes have an amplified impact.
-For example, during the COVID-19 pandemic, microbusinesses were more impacted than businesses of any other size, with nearly 30% ceasing to trade in early 2021.
+- Greater vulnerability: bad reviews and market changes have an amplified impact.
+During the COVID-19 pandemic, microbusinesses were more impacted than businesses of any other size, with nearly 30% ceasing to trade in early 2021

 How to find a niche market

-3. Research your competition.
-See who is already serving the potential niche.
-If there are no competitors, check carefully that there is real demand.
-If there are many, look for a clear way to stand out.
+- Research your competition.
+Check who already serves the potential niche.
+No competitors might signal no demand.
+Many competitors means you need a clear way to stand out.

-5. Test your idea.
-Before going all in, test your concept with a small group of potential customers.
-You can do this with a simple website, a survey, or by offering a pre-sale.
-Their feedback will be invaluable.
+- Test your idea.
+Before fully committing, test your concept with a small group of potential customers.
+You can do this with a simple website, a survey or by offering a pre-sale.
+Their feedback helps you refine your approach.

 Creating or building a market niche

-Creating a market niche happens in two ways: launching a new niche-focused business or refocusing an existing business toward a specific market segment.
+Creating a market niche means either launching a new niche-focused business or refocusing an existing business toward a specific market segment.

 New niche businesses follow a structured approach: